gaia-taipei/tw-firefox-weekly/FredLin.md

 The effors includes

 * run damp tests on tree herder to experiment potertial perf issues, validate and file related bugs
- - test shouldComponentUpdate for SearchBox
- - remove transform in waterfall and do the damp test
- - connect width directly to the waterfall column
- - track reselect recount number via damp

-Make patches
+* found all react component get update when new request is received and file Bug 1411852, test thoroughly and review the fix in Bug 1416194 shouldComponentUpdate for SearchBox
- - Bug 1408737 - Upgrade reselect in Devtools shared libraries
+* Bug 1408737 - Upgrade reselect in Devtools shared libraries (-3~6% for simple.requestsFinished time)
- - Bug 1404929 - Security info should be loaded lazily, -13% for simple.requestsFinished, -4.7% for complicate.requestsFinished cases
+Experiment lazy load security info panel could -13% for simple.requestsFinished, -4.7% for complicate.requestsFinished time, fixed in   * Bug 1404929 - Security info should be loaded lazily
- - Bug 1411855 - remove unused and no inline function in toolbar
- - Bug 1419401 - HTTP status code is missing in raw response headers display

-Mentor bugs
+Experiment removing content size or transferred size by default can -7% for complicate.requestsFinished time, in discussion the proper treatment in Bug 1421926 - Show one of content size or transferred size by default to reduce the requestsFinished time

+#### Community Engagement

+File and mentor 10 good first bugs
  - Bug 1409651 - Fix security side panel color in netmonitor
  - Bug 1407561 - Lazy loading of tooltip text when user hovers the status column
  - Bug 1407550 - Cache L10N values in security-panel